abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 1. Unlike simple factory, it is NOT the core purpose of factory method pattern to encapsulate out object creation.
 2. In Headfirst book, the factory method createPizza() of NYStylePizzaStore has the parameter 'type' based on which the exact NYStyle pizza is instantiated.
 This assumption that factory method must be parameterized leads to the confusion that the purpose of the factory is to allow clients to pick and choose amongst multiple product implementations at runtime.
 This is false.
 A factory method by default has no parameters.
 Sending a parameter to it is just an add-on choice that you can make (this is actually written in GangOfFour book!)
 3. It is NOT the core purpose of factory method pattern to impose a standard operating procedure for quality control on the further process that you perform on your newly created object, as hinted by the Headfirst book.
 4. Don't try to understand factory method pattern by building it UP from simple factory.
-Simple Factory is a degerate case of Factory Method only in a very tangential sense.
+Simple Factory is a degenerate case of Factory Method only in a very tangential sense.

 ```java
 class MobileFactory